NVIDIA/Fuser/doc/dev/tma.md

 The TMA domain of the tensor has nine IterDomains.
 The contiguities of these nine IterDomains are `(T, T, T, F, T, T, T, T, T)`.
-We scheduled a 5D TMA operation, where in these five dimensions, one of them defines box by partitioning, and others define boxe by compositing.
+We scheduled a 5D TMA operation, where in these five dimensions, one of them defines box by partitioning, and others define box by compositing.
 Green color means box IterDomain and orange color means coordinate IterDomain.
 The first dimension is `[I1, I2]`, where `I1` is coordinate IterDomain and `I2` is box IterDomain.
 The second dimension is `I3`, it is the only dimension that defines box by partitioning.